 LAEDC continues to bring valuable resources to community businesses to survive the pandemic

-LOS ANGELES – November 17, 2021 – Los Angeles County Economic Development Corporation (LAEDC) announced today that it reached a significant milestone, having attracted or retained more than 250,000 jobs for LA area residents through the direct technical assistance provided by its award-winning Business Assistance Program (BAP).
+LOS ANGELES – September 16, 2021 – Los Angeles County Economic Development Corporation (LAEDC) announced today that it has reached a major milestone, having attracted or retained more than 250,000 jobs for LA area residents through the direct technical assistance provided by its award-winning Business Assistance Program (BAP).

 As a result of this unwavering commitment, LAEDC has reached the milestone of 250,000 direct jobs that businesses have retained or added due to LAEDC’s engagement.
 These job totals are reported by the businesses themselves, reflecting the sum of LAEDC’s Business Assistance Program since it was introduced in 1996.
 LAEDC achieved this milestone with strong partnerships and support from the County of Los Angeles, the City of Los Angeles, California Manufacturing Technology Consulting (CMTC), and LAEDC members and local philanthropic foundations who stepped up this year to expand the number of businesses served.

 About the LAEDC LAEDC drives action in support of a reimagined Los Angeles regional economy that is growing, equitable, sustainable, and resilient, and provides a healthy and high standard of living for all.
 A public-benefit nonprofit celebrating its 40th year of working collaboratively to improve the lives of people through economic inclusion, LAEDC is a trusted leader working on behalf of the Los Angeles County region.
 Visit www.laedc.org or call (213) 622-4300.